alicjaala/genetic-algorithm-for-point-clustering/README.md

 * Tracks the best solution found throughout the algorithm's history.
 * Provides a method to retrieve the best solution after the run is complete.

-This project is designed to be integrated with the competition framework (which includes the `CGroupingEvaluator` class).
+This project is designed to be integrated with the provided framework (which includes the CGroupingEvaluator class).